mikeobrien/mikeobrien.github.com/_posts/2013-11-17-client-side-exception-logging-and-notification-in-angular.md

 ### In Angular ###

-Now that we are logging unhandled exception outside of Angular we want to handle ones that happen *inside* of Angular.
+Now that we are logging unhandled exceptions outside of Angular we want to handle ones that happen *inside* of Angular.
 There are two places where we will see errors, first with http calls and second in our code.

 #### Http Errors ####